argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 ![Step 2](assets/getting_started_2.png)

-And the "hello-world" application will also be deployed to the cluster:
+The "hello-world" application will also be deployed to the cluster:

 ![Step 3](assets/getting_started_3.png)

 ## Uninstall everything when done
-The following command will clear your entire GitOps Repository of related files, and your k8s cluster from any resources autopilot resources
+The following command will clear your entire GitOps Repository of related files, and your k8s cluster from any resources autopilot created:
 ```
 argocd-autopilot repo uninstall
 ```